OISTE/repository/OWGTMCPS.md

 ### 6.3.1  Public key archival

-Public keys in the OGTM trust model are archived for a period of 7 years after the expiry or revocation of the corresponding digital certificate.
+Public keys in the OWGTM trust model are archived for a period of 7 years after the expiry or revocation of the corresponding digital certificate.

 ### 6.3.2  Certificate operational periods and key pair usage periods